-The DO MORE FOUNDATION prioritises the mobilization of resources and capacity through our unique collective impact approach to the work we do.
+The DO MORE FOUNDATION, founded by RCL Foods, prioritises the mobilization of resources and capacity through our unique collective impact approach to the work we do.
 Passionate people and organizations who harness their leadership, utilise their skillset, and make meaningful relationships are the types of partners we strive to collaborate with to realise the rights and needs of young children.

 The National Integrated ECD Policy (2015) states clearly that “All responsible role players are required to commit to, and align their policies, laws, programmes, and budgets to achieve the common national integrated early childhood development vision, goals and objectives.”
 (Chapter 6)

 In theory, this positions a synergy between parties and a goal-oriented process upon which to follow.
 Linear progress is not what we see, and the DO MORE FOUNDATION is proactively choosing to be an organization that is committed to the realisation of a child centred world in which children have a better tomorrow.